 No grill?
 No problem.
-While the 4th of July is synonymous with barbecuing, you can still get that iconic grill flavor indoors, in a number of ways.
-Check out these tips and tricks to achieve great BBQ taste indoors, all year round.
+While Labor Day weekend is synonymous with barbecuing, you can still get that iconic grill flavor indoors, in a number of ways.
+Check out these tips and tricks to achieve great BBQ taste without a grill, all year round.

 Explore Your Options: